cjamiev/playground/README.md

 - Home: To do list and global timers will alerts that fire on any page.
 - File: Read and update files, perform string ops, regex, and json ops.
 - Clipboard: Store collections of copy buttons, text, timer, urls, or commands
-- Git: Git operations given directory.
+- Project: Git operations given directory.
 Switch/Delete Branches, Create/Select Stash.
 - MockServer: Create, delete, and view mock endpoints
 - Generator: Generate css
 - Experiment: Test out new functionality/components and demo existing.